vbyelova/software_workshop_vb/code_testing/2_pytest.md

 Try running the tests.
 What happens?
 Can you change the code so that all the tests pass?

 Does the test cover all the functionality?
-Try writting more tests.
+Try writing more tests.

 [Home](../)